 About Me

-I’m a Ph.D. student at McGill University under the supervision of Prof. Lijun Sun.
-I’m currently also a visiting researcher at the Robotics Institute, Carnegie Mellon University (CMU), supervised by Prof. Changliu Liu.
-Previously, I was a visiting researcher with the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and was with the Department of Mechanical Engineering at CMU in 2018.
+I’m a Ph.D. candidate at McGill University under the supervision of Prof. Lijun Sun.
+I was a visiting researcher at the Robotics Institute, Carnegie Mellon University in 2023 under the supervision of Prof. Changliu Liu, and at the Department of Mechanical Engineering in 2018.
+Additionally, I conducted research at the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020 under the supervision of Prof. Masayoshi Tomizuka.

-Please feel free to contact me if you are interested in collaborating with me.
-I’m also actively seeking undergraduates and master students who are interested in a summer/remote research internship.
+đź‘‹ Please feel free to contact me to schedule a quick discussion if you are interested in collaborating with me.

 News